Bedwetting : Frequentely asked questions

 No,quite the opposite.
 In this situation, the super absorbent and discreet Drynites® Pyjama Pants will be a great help to you.
 Nights spent away from home help to develop the child's independence and confidence in their capabilities: they must therefore be strongly encouraged to go on these trips.
 Tell your child that they are not the only child to wet the bed.
 Be sure to tell a teacher or group leader so that they can discreetly help your child should the need arise.
 But rest assured, most of the time, everything goes just fine!

 Definitely not.
 Respect your child's need for sleep.
-A disturbed night will not solve the problem eat all and this method generally proves to be ineffective.
+A disturbed night will not solve the problem at all and this method generally proves to be ineffective.

-No. However, if the child must always drink when they are thirsty, remind them that they should quench their thirst regularly throughout the day.
+No. However, Remind them that they should quench their thirst regularly throughout the day.
 In this way, they will be less thirsty when it comes to bedtime.
 After six o'clock, it is strongly discouraged to consume sugared, carbonated or milky drinks: stick to water.

 What should I do if my child feels they are being treated like a baby at the thought of wearing nighttime underwear?